alphagov/govuk-rfcs/rfc-023-putting-detailed-guides-paths-under-guidance.md

     1.

-In url-arbiter, reserve a path for each "guidance/existing-detailed-guide-slug", to ensure there are no duplicates (since manuals also use guidance/)
+In url-arbiter, [reserve a path](https://github.com/alphagov/url-arbiter#reserving-a-path) for each "guidance/existing-detailed-guide-slug", to ensure there are no duplicates (since manuals also use guidance/)

     2. Create and run a script to republish the content items of existing detailed guides.
 Because of 1.b, we expect this republish to update the slugs of the existing detailed guides to guidance/existing-detailed-guide-slug, and the publishing-api to get the updated slug through the republish and 1.a.
-  2.

-    1.

-In Whitehall, create a data migration that publishes the new routes and the redirect routes to the content-store

-  3.

-Tell Content-store about new routes

-  4.

-publish the content items with updated routes to content-store, and create redirect items in content store - question for the publishing team: does content-store update placeholder content-items in the router? answer: no

 3. Redirecting old paths of existing detailed guides
+  1. In Content-store, create a data migration that will create a redirect item for each existing detailed-guide (from /slug to guidance/slug)

 &nbsp;